Working with Records

 Basic Digestions

-Digestions are processes managed by LogQS which provide a way to handle batches of records effeciently.
+Digestions are processes managed by LogQS which provide a way to handle batches of records efficiently.
 Digestions are composed of four main processing steps: first, the record index information for the provided selection of records (based on topics, time ranges, etc.) is fetched from the database, then the underlying message data for each record is fetched and stored in a record “blob” in the object store, then the record blobs are processed according to the digestion workflow, and finally the record blobs are deleted from the object store.

 Sometimes, you may want to work with batches of records locally, so you don’t have a managed workflow ready to process the generated record blobs, but you effectively want to process these blobs yourself.
 In this case, you can use the lqs.utils.iter_digestion_records method to create an iterator which will yield the record data from these blobs.
 The benefit to doing this (versus iterating over record data directly, as is the case in the previous section) is that, by copying only the relevant records into the object store as blobs, you can more efficiently stream the data from the object store without having to download unnecessary record data or incur the overhead of incongrugent data.